AndreaYoss/WGAN-Implementation/README.md

 Other issues a GAN model may encounter are mode collapse and the vanishing gradient problem.
 Mode collapse is when the generator's output becomes less diverse.
 The vanishing gradient problem arises when the discriminator is so good that its gradient essentially "vanishes" preventing the generator from additional learning.

-### Wasserstein Generative Adversarial Networks
+## Wasserstein Generative Adversarial Networks

-In 2017, Arjovsky et al. proposed a variation on the standard GAN they referred to as the Wasserstein Generative Adversarial Network (WGAN) to address the issues encountered when training a traditional GAN\cite{b}.
+In 2017, Arjovsky et al. proposed a variation on the standard GAN they referred to as the Wasserstein Generative Adversarial Network (WGAN) to address the issues encountered when training a traditional GAN [2].
 While similar to traditional GANs, there are important distinctions between the WGAN algorithm and that of a traditional GAN.
 First, instead of minimizing an approximation of the Jensen-Shannon (JS) Divergence, WGAN minimizes an approximation of the Earth Mover (EM) Distance.

 Since the EM distance is intractable, Arjovsky et al. introduced a more manageable approximation of the EM distance using the Kantorovich-Rubinstein duality,